oroinc/documentation/api/authentication/oauth.rst

 .. note::

     In order to use OAuth authentication, private and public keys should be generated and placed to the server.
-Please contact your administrator if you see the following error message:
+Please contact your administrator or please follow the :ref:`OroOAuth2ServerBundle documentation <bundle-docs-platform-oauth2-server-bundle--configuration>`
+    if you see the following error message:

     *The encryption key does not exist.*